ArduPilot/ardupilot_wiki/common/source/docs/common-polygon_fence.rst

 Overview
 ========

 Copter and Rover includes support for polygon fences with up to 70 points and circular fences.
 Either may be selected to be inclusion or exclusion type.
-The purpose of these fences are to attempt to stop your vehicle from flying into (exclusion), or out of (inclusion), the fences by initiating a failsafe action like RTL or, if flying in Loiter mode, the vehicle will normally stop before breaching the fence.
+The purpose of these fences are to attempt to stop your vehicle from flying into (exclusion), or out of (inclusion), the fences by initiating a failsafe action like RTL or, if flying in Loiter mode, the vehicle will normally stop before breaching the fence

 This feature is an extension of the simpler :ref:`cylindrical fence <common-ac2_simple_geofence>` and can be combined with it.

+Like the :ref:`cylindrical fence <common-ac2_simple_geofence>`, Copter will stop increasing altitude at :ref:`FENCE_ALT_MAX<FENCE_ALT_MAX>` in Loiter, PosHold, and AltHold modes.
+In other modes, it will execute the :ref:`FENCE_ACTION<FENCE_ACTION>` if the altitude limit is exceeded and active.

+See :ref:`cylindrical fence <common-ac2_simple_geofence>` for fence parameters, which also apply to these polygonal fences.

 These fences are created and treated in a similar way to mission command lists and rally point lists and loaded into the autopilot.